oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 To make use of groups - for example use `allowed_groups` setting or authorize based on groups inside your service - you need to enable *groups claims* in the App Registration.
 When enabled, list of groups is present in the issued ID token.
 No additional scopes are required besides `openid`.
 This works up to 200 groups.

 When user has more than 200 group memberships, OAuth2-Proxy attempts to retrieve the complete list from Microsoft Graph API's [`transitiveMemberOf`](https://learn.microsoft.com/en-us/graph/api/user-list-transitivememberof).
 Endpoint requires `User.Read` scope (delegated permission).
 This permission can be by default consented by user during first login.
 Set scope to `openid User.Read` to request user consent.
-OAuth2-Proxy supports up to 999 groups.
+Without proper scope, user with 200+ groups will authenticate with 0 groups.
+Up to 999 groups is supported.
 See: [group overages](https://learn.microsoft.com/en-us/security/zero-trust/develop/configure-tokens-group-claims-app-roles#group-overages).

 Alternatively to user consent, both `openid` and `User.Read` permissions can be consented by admistrator.
 Then, user is not asked for consent on the first login, and group overage works with `openid` scope only.
 Admin consent can also be required for some tenants.
 It can be granted with [azuread_service_principal_delegated_permission_grant](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/resources/service_principal_delegated_permission_grant) terraform resource.

-Reading groups from Graph API can be disabled with `entra_id_skip_groups_from_graph` setting.
-With this flag set to `true`, even when token will indicate the group overage, there will be no attempt to call Graph API.

 For personal microsoft accounts, required scope is `openid profile email`.